Staff

 Whitney Hegg

-My name is Whitney Hegg and this is my 18th year of teaching.
+I have enjoyed teaching for almost 20 years.
 I was a special education teacher for grades 6-12 for my first 11 years of teaching.
 I only worked in larger schools in the past, so it was always a challenge for me to help all of my students.
 It was such a great change to find PCCS and I enjoy personalizing learning for all of my students.
 I joined this amazing staff in 2014, and I have pursued multiple subject and science credentials since I started teaching at PCCS.
-I currently teach Biology and I enjoy helping students with math as well.
-Outside of school, I am a mother of twin girls, and my husband and I love to get outdoors for adventures with our family whenever possible.
+I currently teach Math, but I enjoy helping students with all subjects.
+Outside of school, I am a mother of twin girls, and my family and I love to get outdoors for adventures whenever possible.

 Elisabeth Rettenwender

 Living in Germany until age 12, I grew up Bilingual, speaking both English and German.
-My mother is American and my father is Austrian.
+Later I also learned Spanish and French.
+By the time I was 18, I had moved 22 times, living in 5 different countries.
+My mother is from Ohio and my father is Austrian.
 Nowadays my family is spread from Mongolia to Germany and we do not get everyone together very much.
-I am lucky though to have my mother and one of my brothers live close by.
-As a child, I attended International school, German school and a school on an American Military Base.
-I have lived in Germany, France, Spain and Charlottesville, Virginia.
-I attended Smith College and later, Naropa University where I got a master’s degree in comparative spirituality.
-I have one son who is graduating from Aptos High School in the spring of 2021.
-I enjoy reading and theatre and camping out.
-I speak Spanish German and French.
+I am lucky though to have my mother and one of my brothers live nearby in Monterey County.

 Hi!
-I’m Lola, and I’m one of the high school supervising teachers at PCCS.
-I also teach hybrid English classes.
-If you end up having me as a teacher, you will learn that I love WORDS!!!
+I’m Lola, and I’m a high school supervising teacher at PCCS.
+I also teach hybrid English classes and Yearbook, and I co-teach a mixed ages Birdwatching class with Joan.
+If you end up having me as a teacher, you will learn that I love words and I love birds!!!
 I started my teaching career as a Montessori preschool teacher, and over the course of 20 years of teaching in the same Montessori school in San Jose, taught all ages from 2 to 15.
 It was a natural transition from Montessori to Independent Studies, because my focus stayed the same: helping students develop, learn, and grow at their own pace.
-Besides making Shakespeare fun for my English students, my favorite part of teaching at PCCS is the one-on-one connection I get to make with my students, whether they are students I supervise directly or students in my English classes.
+My favorite part of teaching at PCCS is the one-on-one connection I get to make with my students, whether they are students I supervise directly or students in my classes.

 A little bit about me outside of school: I moved to Santa Cruz in 2004, but I am a California girl through and through.
 I grew up on the Mendocino Coast, and the only time I have not lived in California was when I went to college just outside Philadelphia, and when I spent six months in a study abroad program in England.
-In my free time, one thing I love to do is to make jam, and enter it in the county and state fairs.
-Even more than getting ribbons, though, I love eating it!
-However, the thing I like to do most is spend time with my husband and my daughter.
-We go on bike rides, go to the beach, watch the birds at our feeders, tell stories, talk about books and science news, and mainly get as silly as possible.
+In my free time, I like to go birdwatching, make jam that I enter in the fair, and spend time with my husband, our daughter, and our two cats.

 Angelica Martinez